CA4022/Lab2-Hive/README.md

 Both of these applications can either run on top of a working HDFS / Mapreduce cluster, or they can run in local mode (useful for debugging).

 # Lab2 - HIVE

+There are 7 steps to complete in order run Hive:

+    * HDFS (Hadoop) setup should be present
+    * Setup environment variables in the appropriate file depending on your system
+    * Hive need external database to store Hive Metadata called Metastore.
+Setup either mysql or Derby database for Hive Metastore; we assume here you are using Derby as it comes with Hive and is easier to use.
+    * _If you use mysql, you need to Download MySql connector jar and place it in Hive library._
+    * Setup configuration files for local Hive (.xml files)
+    * Setup HDFS for storing Hive data (creating the required directories)
+    * Starting Hive (commandline shell)

 ## Download and Install Hive
 You can find an overall guide [here](https://cwiki.apache.org/confluence/display/Hive/GettingStarted#GettingStarted-RunningHive).
 Key steps are summarised below.
+Please note you need

 If you are working on WSL please also look into [this guide](https://kontext.tech/column/hadoop/309/apache-hive-311-installation-on-windows-10-using-windows-subsystem-for-linux)